 Friday July 2, 2004 Day 4

 The Navtex issued a gale warning.
-Here it wass very nice and calm.
+Here it was very nice and calm.
 In the evening we ate a marvelous large grilled fish at Pandelis.

 Saturday July 3, 2004 Day 5

-Stayed in Marathi.
-Took a walk around the N side of the island.
+We stayed in Marathi.
+We took a walk around the N side of the island.

 Sunday July 4, 2004 Day 6